Is Extended Breastfeeding Good or Bad For Your Baby?

 What is the longest a mother can breastfeed?

-A mother can breastfeed her child for as long as she wishes, but this does not mean that she needs to.
-The WHO says that “exclusively breastfeeding from birth until six months of age and continuing with complementary feeding with continued breastfeeding up to two years of age or beyond” is recommended for optimal infant growth, development and health.
-It should be noted that exclusive breastfeeding means that no other liquids or foods are given to the infant during this time period.
+A mother can breastfeed her child for as long as she wishes, but this does not mean she needs to.
+The WHO says that “exclusively breastfeeding from birth until six months of age and continuing with complementary feeding with continued breastfeeding up to two years of age or beyond” is recommended for optimal infant growth, development, and health.
+It should be noted that exclusive Breastfeeding means that no other liquids or foods are given to the infant during this period.

 Extended Breastfeeding – summary

-The current research on extended breastfeeding isn’t clear on whether it’s harmful to your child or yourself.
-Some studies show that extended breastfeeding can be beneficial in several ways: It may help your child gain immunity against certain illnesses, lower their risk for allergies and asthma, and reduce their risk for diabetes later in life.
-However, there are also some studies that show some negative effects of extended breastfeeding on the mother’s health—for example, it may increase her risk for breast cancer or ovarian cancer.
+The current research on extended Breastfeeding isn’t clear on whether it harms your child or yourself.
+Some studies show that extended Breastfeeding can be beneficial in several ways: It may help your child gain immunity against certain illnesses, lower their risk for allergies and asthma, and reduce their risk for diabetes later in life.
+However, some studies show some adverse effects of extended Breastfeeding on the mother’s health.
+For example, it may increase her risk for breast or ovarian cancer.

-There are no current recommendations about how long mothers should breastfeed their children for, as it largely depends upon each family’s unique circumstances and needs at any given time.
-However, we do know that it’s possible to breastfeed too much—and that overfeeding can lead to weight gain (which could be problematic if you’re breastfeeding a toddler).
+There are no current recommendations about how long mothers should breastfeed their children, as it largely depends upon each family’s unique circumstances and needs at any given time.
+However, we know that it’s possible to breastfeed too much—and that overfeeding can lead to weight gain (which could be problematic if you’re breastfeeding a toddler).

 Leave a Comment